openharmony/docs/en/readme/test.md

 │
 ...
 ```
-> **Note:** Test cases are classified into common test cases and device-specific test cases.
+> **NOTE:** Test cases are classified into common test cases and device-specific test cases.
 You are advised to place common test cases in the **common** directory and device-specific test cases in the directories of the related devices.

 ###  Writing Test Cases
 This test framework supports test cases written in multiple programming languages and provides different templates for different languages.